-The following discussion and analysis of compensation arrangements of our named executive officers should be read together with the compensation tables and related disclosures set forth elsewhere in this Annual Report on Form 10-K/A. Our named executive officers for the year ended December 31, 2007 are Magid M. Abraham, John M. Green, Gian M. Fulgoni, Gregory T. Dale and Christiana L. Lin.
+The following discussion and analysis of compensation arrangements of our named executive officers should be read together with the compensation tables and related disclosures set forth elsewhere in this proxy statement.
+Our named executive officers for the year ended December 31, 2007 are Magid M. Abraham, John M. Green, Gian M. Fulgoni, Gregory T. Dale and Christiana L. Lin.
 This discussion contains forward-looking statements that are based on our current plans and expectations regarding future compensation programs.
 Actual compensation programs that we adopt may differ materially from currently planned programs as summarized in this discussion.